Strongly even-cycle decomposable graphs: Introduction

 We note that $K_5$ is an example where the obvious necessary conditions are not sufficient.
-To see this, observe that $K_5$ has 10 edges but every even-length cycle of $K_5$ is a 4-cycle.
+To see this, observe that $K_5$ has $10$ edges but every even-length cycle of $K_5$ is a $4$-cycle.
 Thus, $K_5$ is not even-cycle decomposable (and hence not strongly even-cycle decomposable).
-Markstr\"om~\cite{markstrom} recently gave a construction for an infinite class of 4-regular 2-connected graphs that are not even-cycle decomposable; the construction is based on a gadget that places $K_5$ in an edge.
+Markstr\"om~\cite{markstrom} recently gave a construction for an infinite class of $4$-regular $2$-connected graphs that are not even-cycle decomposable; the construction is based on a gadget that places $K_5$ in an edge.

-In this paper we prove that several fundamental composition operations that preserve the property of being Eulerian also preserve the property of being strongly even-cycle decomposable.
-In doing so, we provide evidence that $K_5$ seems to be the unique obstruction to the strongly even-cycle decomposable property.
-In particular, we obtain the following theorem as a corollary of our results.
+In this paper we prove that several fundamental composition operations that preserve the property of being Eulerian also yield strongly even-cycle decomposable graphs.
+Our main composition operations (from which the others can be derived) are the following.
+Definitions are deferred until later.